 If you prefer banking rewards points to book award travel, another credit card can help you get more value from your points.

 Chase Ultimate Rewards points are some of the most valuable and flexible points you can earn and redeem.
 With the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®, your points can be redeemed for travel, cash, gift cards, and Amazon shopping credits.
 Travel rewards are most valuable as you get a travel redemption bonus of 25% with the Sapphire Preferred and 50% with the Sapphire Reserve which makes each point worth up to 1.5 cents each.

 Sapphire cardmembers can also transfer their points on a 1:1 basis to some of the best airline and hotel loyalty programs.
 Some of the transfer partners include Southwest Airlines (which now flies to Hawaii), United Airlines, British Airways, and World of Hyatt.
 Redeeming your points for award travel can easily help you squeeze at least 2 cents per point which makes them worth more than your Apple Card rewards.

 Signup bonuses are a one-time reward and shouldn’t be the only reason you pick a new credit card.
 But they can be the deciding factor when comparing two credit cards with similar purchase rewards, benefits, and fees.

 The Apple Card doesn’t offer any signup bonus.
-Other no annual fee credit cards like the Chase Freedom offer signup bonuses worth $150 after spending $500 in the first 3 months.
+Other no annual fee credit cards offer signup bonuses that can be more flexible.